 The inner nose has valves that help keep the nasal passages open to allow airflow and breathing.
 If these valves are damaged, it can restrict airflow and also change the appearance of the nose.
 There are internal and external nasal valves that can be damaged, requiring the expertise of an experienced facial plastic surgeon to correct the form and function of the nose.
-Joshua D. Rosenberg, MD, offers nasal valve repair with septoplasty or revision rhinoplasty at his offices in NYC and Staten Island.
+Joshua D. Rosenberg, MD, offers nasal valve repair with septoplasty or revision rhinoplasty at his offices in NYC and Upper East Side.

 The internal nasal valves are located at the top and narrowest area of the nose.
 These valves ensure airflow is allowed through the area at the top of the bridge.
 If the cartilage is damaged from injury or collapses from a poorly performed rhinoplasty, the airway can be restricted, and it can change the appearance of the nose.

 The external nasal valves are located in the nostrils and allow the flare of the nostrils.
 When there is a collapse of the external nasal valves, the nostrils may look pinched, or the tip of the nose can droop.
 External nasal valve issues are most often caused by a previous rhinoplasty but can also be a side effect of aging.